-Welcome to Where to go and What to do in PARIS, where you will find Essential Information on what you need to know when you are planning your next trip to Paris.
+Welcome to Where to go and What to do in PARIS, where you'll find Essential Information on what you need to know when you're planning your next trip to Paris.

+Bonjour, I'm Rosemary,

-Bonjour, I'm Rosemary, I am English but have been living in France for 20 years.
-I am the owner of "52 Clichy", situated in central Paris where I welcome guests from all over the World and help them discover the hidden gems of this beautiful city and also to enable them to understand and experience living in Paris as a local.
+I'm English but have been living in France for 20 years and I'm the owner of "52 Clichy", situated in central Paris where I welcome guests from all over the World and help them discover the hidden gems of this beautiful city and also enable them to understand and experience living in Paris as a local.

-I hope to be able to welcome you to "52 Clichy" very soon.
+I hope to welcome you to "52 Clichy" very soon.